-- 108. In response to requests for information from members of the Working Party, the representative of China noted that China prohibited or restricted the importation of certain commodities, including weapons, ammunition and explosives, narcotic drugs, poisons, obscene materials and those foodstuffs, medicines, animals and plants which were inconsistent with China's technical regulations [and standards] on food, medicines, animals and plants. - 109.
+- 126. The representative of China confirmed that all commercial terms of trade, including product specifications, product mix, pricing, and packaging, would be at the sole discretion of the quota holder, so long as the products are within the relevant quota category.
+Allocations would be valid for any article or mixture of articles subject to the same quota as specified in Annex 3 of the Draft Protocol.
+Allocations would be valid for a period of one calendar year from the opening of the quota import period.
+However, if the holder of a quota allocation had not contracted for import of the total quantity allocated to by 1 September, the holder was to immediately return the unused portion of the allocation to the relevant authority which would reallocate the quota immediately, if unfilled requests were pending, or otherwise within 10 days after receipt of a request for an allocation.
+The relevant organization would publish notice of the availability of additional allocations after collecting any unused quotas returned by the quota holders.
+Licences for goods imported under reallocated quota would be extended once, upon request, for up to 3 months, if the request was made before 15 December of the current quota year.
+Imports occurring under an extended licence would be counted against the relevant quota amount for the year in which the re-allocation took place.
+The Working Party took note of these commitments. - 127.
+In response to requests for information from members of the Working Party, the representative of China noted that China prohibited or restricted the importation of certain commodities, including weapons, ammunition and explosives, narcotic drugs, poisons, obscene materials and those foodstuffs, medicines, animals and plants which were inconsistent with China's technical regulations [and standards] on food, medicines, animals and plants. - 128.
 Some members of the Working Party noted that there were a large number of non-tariff measures in existence in China, both at the national and sub-national levels, which appeared to have a trade restrictive or trade distorting effect.
 Those members requested that China undertake a commitment to eliminate and not to introduce, re-introduce or apply non-tariff measures other than those specifically identified and subject to phased elimination in Annex 3 to the Draft Protocol.
-The representative of China confirmed that China would not introduce, re-introduce or apply non-tariff measures other than listed in Annex 3 of the Protocol unless justified under the WTO Agreement.
-The Working Party took note of this commitment. - 110.
+The representative of China confirmed that China would not introduce, re-introduce or apply non-tariff measures other than listed in Annex 3 of the Draft Protocol unless justified under the WTO Agreement.
+The Working Party took note of this commitment. - 129.
 Some members of the Working Party also raised concerns that many non-tariff measures were imposed by sub-national authorities in China on a non-transparent, discretionary and discriminatory basis.
 Those members of the Working Party asked that China undertake a commitment to ensure that non-tariff measures would only be imposed by the central government or by sub-national authorities with clear authorization from the central government.
 Actions lacking authorization from the national authorities should not be implemented or enforced.
 The representative of China clarified that only the central government could issue regulations on non-tariff measures and that these measures would be implemented or enforced only by the central government or sub-national authorities with authorization from the central government.
 He further stated that sub-national authorities had no right to formulate non-tariff measures.
 The Working Party took note of these commitments.